Neonsy/NextJS-MysticGrid/markdown/README.md

 # IMPORTANT INFO
 > [!IMPORTANT]
 > This project is on hold, and will be reset and overhauled after the [Portfolio Page](https://github.com/neonsy/Astro-NeonSpace) is complete.
 > Because of that, I've removed the vercel project for now.
-It'LL be re-created, as soon as I start working on it again.
+It'll be re-created, as soon as I start working on it again.

 ## Motivation 🎯